 Where to get help

 You can ask your local pharmacist or doctor for medication.
-Make sure you tell them the type of work you do as some hay fever medications can make you drowsy and increase the risk of accidents and injury when operating farm machinery or driving!
+Make sure you tell them the type of work you do on the farm.
+Some hay fever medications can make you drowsy and increase the risk of accidents and injury when operating farm machinery or driving!

-When slashing or mowing large dry areas of grass try to avoid the dust load or wear a mask.
+- When slashing or mowing large dry areas of grass on a tractor with no cabin – try to avoid the dust load or wearing a P2 dust mask.

 - Ensure the P2 dust mask has two straps and fits correctly.
 The fit of the dust mask is essential, as the presence of facial hair and beards can reduce the effectiveness of the mask.